neotoma/about/README.md

 ### Organization

-Asheville is an open source software project intended to have no central authority or managing body but rather various contributors working collaboratively within a greater community.
-We are currently assessing open source licensing options to make the legal implications of this intent clear.
+Asheville is an open source software project with core contributors working collaboratively within a greater community.
+An open source license will be chosen and implemented to make the legal implications of this intent clear.

 Most anyone can participate in everything from product planning to code reviews and feature discussions.
 If you are interested in participating, we encourage you to join us in IRC or for a meeting, per further instructions below.